antarctica/lantern/docs/stores.md

 public interface to:

-- select some or all available Records, using `store.select()` -select a specific Record by file identifier, using `store.select_one()`
+- select some or all available Records, using `store.select()`
+- select a specific Record by file identifier, using `store.select_one()`
 - where applicable, configure a Store as [Frozen](#frozen-stores) (read-only)

 Stores MAY support additional features, such as storing new or updated Records.

 ## Frozen stores

-Stores can typically be configured as frozen (read-only) by setting a `frozen` flag on instantiation.
-Frozen stores are intended for where data integrity in parallel processing and/or fast access is critical.
+Stores MAY be configurable as frozen (read-only) by calling a `freeze()` method after instantiation.
+Frozen stores are intended for data integrity and increased performance in parallel processing.

-> [!WARNING]
+> [!NOTE]
-> Stores that do not support freezing will raise a `lantern.stores.exceptions.StoreFrozenUnsupportedError` if the
+> Stores that do not support freezing will raise a `lantern.stores.exceptions.StoreFrozenUnsupportedError` if attempted.
-> `frozen` flag is set.
 >
 > Frozen stores will raise a `lantern.stores.exceptions.StoreFrozenError` for any operations that would modify and/or
 > access additional Records.
+>
+> Frozen stores cannot be unfrozen.

 ## GitLab store